alaahussein94/Solo-Summarizer/README.md

 ### Phase 2:
 The fine-tuning and comparison of the T5-base and FLAN-T5-base models on the BillSum dataset provided valuable insights into their performance.
 The T5-base model showed an initial improvement but exhibited odd behavior after the first two epochs.
 The FLAN-T5-base model faced challenges such as a lack of recorded training loss.
 Further investigation and optimization are planned for the final phase of the project.

+### Phase 3:
+In this phase, we focused on optimizing the T5-base and FLAN-T5-base models, addressing the issues encountered during Phase 2.
+The optimizations led to improved performance on the BillSum dataset, and the final results were achieved.
+A detailed analysis of the model performance and comparison between the two models can be found in the project report.

 ## License

 This project is licensed under the MIT License.